 This program traces changing attitudes toward landscape painting from the Renaissance to the 20th century.
 Landscape painting in the European tradition first served as a vehicle for religious symbolism and later as the setting for religion, mythological, literary, and historical subjects.
 Dutch painters of the 17th century were among the first to treat landscape as a subject in its own right, and the subject became increasingly popular in the 18th and 19th centuries.

-The Landscape Painting from the National Gallery of Art loan packet includes:
+The Landscape Paintings from the National Gallery of Art loan packet includes:

 - a 20-page booklet

 - an image CD or slideset with 20 works of art.